dat-ecosystem/dat/docs/importing.md

 ![diagram](../img/component-diagram.png)

 The problem lies in that there are thousands and thousands of different file formats, databases and APIs so there cannot be one generalized approach to sync them all.
-For this reason dat is designed with a small core philosphy: to only provide enough of a generalized API to synchronize data and to leave the actual use-case specific parsing up to a third party ecosystem.
+For this reason dat is designed with a small core philosophy: to only provide enough of a generalized API to synchronize data and to leave the actual use-case specific parsing up to a third party ecosystem.

 There are a few different ways to store data in dat, the best one depends on your use case: the type of data, it's update frequency, format, structure, etc.